Privacy Policy

 We retain the Personal Data we collect from you for as long as necessary for the purposes described in this Privacy Policy.
 If you have a Customer Agreement with us, we will delete your data in accordance with your Customer Agreement.

-How long we retain Personal Data will depend on a number of factors including whether we need to retain your data to:
+How long we retain Personal Data will depend on a number of factors including whether we need to retain your data:

 When we have no ongoing legitimate business need or legal reason to process your Personal Data, we will either delete or anonymise it or, if this is not possible (for example, because your personal data has been stored in backup archives), then we will securely store your Personal Data and isolate it from any further processing until deletion is possible.